 - The arbitrator found the plaintiff had no prior injuries.

-- The arbitrator found the plaintiff did not have any medical treatment, prior to the car accident, to the injured body parts.
+- The arbitrator found the plaintiff did not have any medical treatment, prior to the car accident, for the injured body parts.

 - The arbitrator wrote, “While there was evidence of degenerative changes in plaintiff’s spine and shoulder she was asymptomatic (no symptoms) prior to the accident, and living a normal life.”